kemalk89/TaskSync/docs/generate-sln.md

+﻿> This document is not maintained anymore but kept here for reference purposes.

-﻿This solution was created via CLI using the following commands:
+This solution was created via CLI using the following commands:
 ```sh
 mkdir TaskSync
 cd TaskSync